 Dee suffered a tremendous loss in 2005, when her husband, Ossie Davis, died unexpectedly.
 She had been away, filming a movie in New Zealand, at the time of his death; Davis had been working on a film entitled Retirement.
 That same year, Dee and Davis won a Grammy Award (best spoken word album) for the audio version of With Ossie and Ruby.

 Continuing to work, despite her grief, Dee delivered one of her great performances in 2007's American Gangster.
 She played the mother of notorious crime figure Frank Lucas, played by Denzel Washington, in the film.
 For her work, she received an Academy Award nomination and won a Screen Actors Guild Award.

-Now in her 90s, Dee continues to perform.
-Among her recent work, Dee was hired to narrate the Lifetime original movie Betty and Coretta (2013), which follows the lives of Coretta Scott King, played by Angela Bassett, and Betty Shabazz, played by Mary J. Blige, after the assassinations of their husbands.
+Dee continued to perform into her 90s.
+Among her recent work, Dee was hired to narrate the Lifetime original movie Betty and Coretta (2013), which followed the lives of Coretta Scott King, played by Angela Bassett, and Betty Shabazz, played by Mary J. Blige, after the assassinations of their husbands.

 On June 11, 2014, Dee died of natural causes at her home in New Rochelle, New York, at the age of 91.